ReDI-School/js-berlin-2020-fall/lesson16.md

 1. what's the DOM API?
   - it's an interface that lets us interact with our web page
   <!-- .element: class="fragment" -->
-1. what can we do with?
+1. what can we do with it?
   - we can access HTML elements
   <!-- .element: class="fragment" -->
   - we can read from HTML elements
   <!-- .element: class="fragment" -->
-  - we can change HTML elements content
+  - we can change HTML elements' content
   <!-- .element: class="fragment" -->

 ---